 Research Period I

 Subsequently, candidates will return to their research locations for their now starting research period of one year, from January to December (RP I).
-Close contact between the candidates, the local supervisor and the LMU supervisors will be maintained through a web-based communication platform, our PhD Portal.
-Candidates will be required to submit research reports bimonthly, evaluating progress and problems of the project, commented on by all supervisors.
+Close contact between the candidates, the local supervisor and the LMU supervisors will be maintained as candidates are required to submit research reports bimonthly, evaluating progress and problems of the project, commented on by all supervisors.
 A visit of one LMU supervisor to the location of research abroad is envisaged for the RP I in order to evaluate research related issues together with the candidate and the local supervisor on site.
 Optional is the attendance at a regional workshop, where all candidates together with their supervisors, will be invited for an interim get together, to provide a personal stage for scientific and private exchange, along with seminars held for the entire group.

 Research Period II

 The second research period (RP II) will begin in April with the return of the candidates to their research locations or countries of residence.
 Contact between the candidate and the two supervisors will again be upheld through mandatory commented and graded reports every two months.
 This period will last at least 12 months.
 Towards the end of RP II, candidates will enter the final stage of research.
 This time will still be spent at the location of research, but with an intensified communication between candidate and supervisors, marking the finalization of research activity and the writing of the PhD thesis.
 At the end of this period, candidates are required to submit their PhD thesis.
 Equally, every candidate will have to submit a manuscript to a peer reviewed journal.
 This submission is a precondition for admission to the defense in front of the Promotional Commission at LMU Munich.